PG Diploma (Postgraduate Diploma) Postgraduate Dental StudiesFind a programme

 Occasional route of study

 The occasional route of study is an option for students who do not want a formal postgraduate qualification but still want to register for individual units.
 After successful completion of a unit, the student is awarded a transcript confirming that they have attained 20 credits; this could later be used in an application for Recognition of Prior Learning.
 CPD hours are also awarded.
 Students who have completed a unit via the occasional route may transfer to the certificate programme, subject to availability of places.
 The modular fee is the same regardless of the route of study.
-NB For students starting in January 2017 or April 2017, fees for 2016/17 will apply (UK/EU £1,075 per 20-credit unit).
+NB For students starting in January 2018 or April 2018, fees for 2017/18 will apply.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.